0m364/Daemons_check/README.md

 # Daemons_check
-Basic programs for checking daemons and instructions to audit apparmour
+Basic programs for checking daemons and instructions for location and modification of apparmor